vejsili/vejsili/README.md

 # Mirsad VEJSILI - Aerospace Engineer / focus on Aircraft Propulsion, Aerodynamics and Flight Mechanics

 ![Me](https://github.com/vejsili/vejsili/blob/main/images/image_002_PAF.jpg)
 I graduated from the **Università degli Studi di Padova** in **Aerospace Engineering**.
-My primary objective is to become a design engineer in aviation business, or in the naval and space ones.

-In depth, I want to contribute to the next generation of aircraft and aero engines.
-I am proud to have started this path through relevant projects:
+My primary objective is to become a design engineer in the aviation industry, or within naval and space sectors, with a dynamic role that involves direct engagement with vehicles, experts, and even pilots.
+I aim to contribute to the next generation of aircraft and aero engines, and I am proud to have started this path through relevant projects:

 * **M.Sc.
 Thesis**: _Design of a Variable Area Nozzle (VAN) for Ultra-High Bypass Ratio (UHBPR) turbofan engine_
 * **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ as a **TXT e-tech** consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy